Average Reading Time: 5 minutes and 45 seconds

 I was also struck by the completely opposite approach Ayurveda uses to clean the colon.
-Rather than hosing the gut down with water, which can dry it out, Ayurveda suggests soaking the gut in herbalized oils that have a soothing and lubricating effect.
+Rather than irrigating the gut down with water, which can dry it out over time, Ayurveda suggests soaking the gut in herbalized oils that have a soothing and lubricating effect.

-I also noticed that Dr. Jensen’s belly was largely distended and bloated – a telltale sign that the villi inside the gut, and the lymph directly outside the gut, were congested and inflamed.
+I also noticed that Dr. Jensen’s belly was largely distended and bloated – a telltale sign that the villi inside the gut, and the lymph directly outside the gut, were congested and compromised.

-The intestinal wall is dependent on a very delicate balance of not being too wet or too dry.
+The intestinal wall, it’s trillions of microbes, and associated lymphatics are dependent on a very delicate balance of not being too wet or too dry.
 We have all experienced dry skin after a shower.
-In the same way that water can dry out the outer skin, water enemas may slowly dry out the villi, forcing them to become dry or produce reactive mucus.
-As a result, your stools may become constipated, loose, or both.
+In the same way that water can dry out the outer skin, overuse of water colonic irrigation may slowly dry out the villi, and cause them to produce excess reactive mucus.
+As a result, your stools may become sluggish, loose, or both.

 Digestive Enzyme Summary

-1. Irritated intestinal villi: stools that are too dry or too loose
+- Congested intestinal villi: stools that are too dry or too loose.

-2. Toxins drain from the gut to the liver
+- Toxins drain from the gut to the liver.

-3. The bile in the liver becomes congested
+- The bile in the liver becomes congested.

-4. The bile becomes too thick to flow through the bile ducts
+- The bile becomes too thick to flow through the bile ducts.

 Alternatives to Digestive Enzymes

-Now that you understand why we are lacking in these enzymes for digestion, you may ask, why not just decongest the bile and pancreatic ducts and improve the bile flow?
+Now that you understand why we may be lacking in these enzymes for digestion, you may ask, why not just decongest the bile and improve the bile flow?

 My sentiments exactly!
 Here’s how:

 Step 2: Drink fenugreek tea.
-It acts as a decongestant for the bile ducts and helps support normal bile flow.
+It acts as a lubricant for the bile ducts and helps support normal bile flow.

 Step 3: Have cinnamon with every meal.
 Cinnamon supports healthy blood sugar levels while supporting normal bile flow.